How To Build Your Own Cloud Server: 5 DIY Cloud Storage Tools

 Although there are some great cloud storage services on the market today, there are lots of benefits to building your own cloud storage platform.

-For one, you have complete control over how and where your data is stored, allowing you to implement better security standards than the level that traditional cloud storage services offer.
+For one, you have complete control over how and where your data is stored.
+This allows you to implement better security standards than traditional cloud storage services offer.

 Still not convinced?
 Think that it's inconvenient or difficult to do?